The COVID-19 pandemic has resulted in a host of local closures, cancellations, and postponements of activities in the Battlefords.

 There is no public access to North Battleford Fire Hall, the Water Treatment Plant and Wastewater Treatment Plant.
 The Waste Management Facility will remain open.

-Effective March 24 all the city's outdoor playgrounds as well as school playgrounds are closed.
+Effective March 24 all the city’s outdoor playgrounds as well as school playgrounds closed.

 Town of Battleford:

-Town council meetings have moved to an online format.
+Town council meetings have moved to an online format, with limited attendance of officials at Town Hall.

-Effective March 25 all playgrounds in Battleford are closed until further notice.
+Effective March 25 all playgrounds in Battleford closed until further notice.

 Other facilities, museums and businesses:

-The North Battleford Public Library is closed indefinitely effective Friday, March 20.
+The North Battleford Public Library closed indefinitely Friday, March 20.
+Library re-openings are included in Phase 4 of Re-Open Saskatchewan.

 Gutters Bowling and Game Centre announced on March 17 their closure on a temporary basis.

-Western Development Museum: All locations are closed including North Battleford, effective Tuesday, March 17.
+Western Development Museum: All locations closed including North Battleford, effective Tuesday, March 17.

 Gold Eagle Casino: Was closed for two weeks beginning March 16; remains closed indefinitely.